-Wireless internet is available at numerous locations in Sierra County.
+Wireless internet is available in many Sierra County businesses and public areas.

 In T or C’s downtown, BellaLuca Cafe Italiano (Jones @ McAdoo), and Passion Pie Cafe have free wireless.
 If you’re “uptown” T or C (near the north 179 exit and Walmart), try the hotels or Denny’s Restaurant.